mobihack/bulma-customizer/README.md

 Thank you!

-## Testing our latest changes
+## Testing the latest changes

-If you want to try out our latest changes (pushed in our `master` branch) you can see them in <https://bulma-customize.netlify.com/>.
+If you want to try out the latest changes (pushed in the `master` branch) you can see them in <https://bulma-customize.netlify.com/>.

-Our production branch is the `gh-pages` branch which can be seen at <https://mobihack.github.io/bulma-customize/>.
+The production branch is the `gh-pages` branch which can be seen at <https://mobihack.github.io/bulma-customize/>.

 ## License